tobeor3009/pathology_seg_extract_patch/README.md

 - **Storage**: SSD with at least 256 GB of free space

 I performed all tasks related to this repo using a gaming laptop with the following specifications:
-8-core 16-thread 10th Gen i7 processor and 32GB of RAM.
+8-core 16-thread Intel 10th Gen i7 processor and 32GB of RAM.
 The model name is Dell Alienware M17 R4.

 ### Data Preparation and Results